The best chargers to replace your original Nintendo Switch charger

 Bottom line

 When it comes to a Nintendo Switch adapter, all you really want is reliability and a decent cord length.
-There are several generic options aside from the official Nintendo AC Adapter, but you'll want to be careful that you don't purchase a dud.
-Currently, there aren't any USB adapters that can work with the Nintendo Switch Dock.
+Several third-party options are available aside from the official Nintendo AC Adapter, but you'll want to be careful that you don't purchase a dud.
+Currently, no USB adapters work with the Nintendo Switch Dock.

-To determine the best replacement adapter for Nintendo Switch, we looked at user reviews, product descriptions, and cord length.
-The best replacements work with your Dock so that you can play on TV.
-We noticed that five feet is the standard for all AC adapter cables.
-We would like to see an option that offered a longer cord for those hard-to-reach spots.
-We're constantly looking for new Nintendo Switch accessories so we'll keep you informed if any new and outstanding adapters make their way onto the market.
+To determine the best Switch replacement chargers, we looked at user reviews, product descriptions, and cord length.
+The best replacements work with your dock so that you can play on TV.
+We noticed that 5 feet is the standard for all AC adapter cables.
+We would like to see more options that offer a longer cord for those hard-to-reach spots.
+We're constantly looking for the best Nintendo Switch accessories, so we'll keep you informed of any new and outstanding adapters that make their way onto the market.

 Credits

-Rebecca Spear Rebecca Spear is a life-long gamer and a writer for iMore.
+Rebecca Spear is a life-long gamer and a writer for iMore.
 She has written hundreds of online articles over the past four years.
-Her interests include Nintendo, PlayStation, Xbox and PC games.
+Her interests include Nintendo, PlayStation, Xbox, and PC games.